TrueFi-Protocol/truefi-spec/README.md

 To farm TRU by providing liquidity outside of TrueFi, LP tokens need to be staked in exchange for farm tokens (see below).
 Holders of farm tokens can claim rewards in TRU as incentive for providing liquidity on external markets.
 Markets considered are:

 - Uniswap ETH/TRU
-- Uniswap TrueFi LP / TUSD
+- Uniswap TrueFi-LP / TUSD
 - Balancer 95% BAL / 5% TRU

 To farm TRU by providing liquidity within TrueFi, accounts will simply deposit tokens into one of the TrueFi pools.
 In addition to providing liquidity, TRU holders can stake TRU and vote to approve/disapprove loans within the LendingPool.
 Ways to farm TRU on TruFi include: